seanbreckenridge/exobrain/programming/languages/shell_tools/git/README.md

 `git commit -p` lets you do hunk-based commits, sort of like running lots of `--patch`es.

-`git stash` acts like a stack, `apply` applies changes from the top of the stack but doesnt remove, `pop` applies and removes.
+`git stash` acts like a stack, `apply` applies changes from the top of the stack but doesn't remove, `pop` applies and removes.

 # Git